lmarren1/nba-threes-since-1979/README.md

 - shinyWidgets
 - shinyFeedback

-To install these packages, you can simply run: 'install.package("package name here")'
+To install these packages, you can simply run: `install.package("package name here")`

 ## Other Notes